 In 2016 a decision was made to replace the amount of palm oil that is found in Cloetta’s glaze.
 Confectioner’s glaze is used in most of Cloetta’s products to create a shiny and protective surface that prevents the products from sticking together, for example in a bag.
 Replacing palm oil with alternatives may not be the best course of action in terms of sustainability or product quality.
 In order to understand the complexity behind palm oil, please read below.

-From a sustainability perspective, there are a number of concerns surrounding cultivation and production of palm oil.
+From a sustainability perspective, there are several problems surrounding cultivation and production of palm oil and palm kernel oil.

-Palm oil is a high-yielding crop and one of the most traded vegetable oils worldwide.
-It is a common ingredient in a variety of consumer goods.
-Approximately 90 per cent of the total global palm oil production comes from Malaysia and Indonesia and produced right, can be an important source for income and economic development in these areas.
-However, there are a number of environmental and social concerns associated with using palm oil, e.g. deforestation in environmentally sensitive areas having an impact on the entire eco system.
+Palm oil is extracted from the fruit of oil palm (Elaeis guineensis) which is a crop with very high yields.
+It is one of the most traded vegetable oils in the world.
+Malaysia and Indonesia account for nearly 90 per cent of total global palm oil production, and if cultivated in a sustainable manner it can be an important source of income and economic development in these countries.
+However, there are several environmental and social challenges associated with the production of palm oil, such as deforestation in environmentally sensitive areas, that have a negative impact on entire ecosystems.

 According to a recent research report entitled ‘The environmental impacts of palm oil and its alternatives’, there is an important difference between the absolute and relative environmental impact per-tonne-oil yield.